vzhou842/victorzhou.com/content/posts/2019-04-02-gini-impurity.md

 0.5 - 0.167 = \boxed{0.333}
 $$

-I'll call this value the Gini Gain. **This is what's used to pick the best split in a decision tree!** Higher Gini Gain = Better Split.
+I'll call this value the Gini Gain.
+This is what's used to pick the best split in a decision tree! **Higher Gini Gain = Better Split**.
 For example, it's easy to verify that the Gini Gain of the perfect split on our dataset is $0.5 > 0.333$.

 ## Recap